 Dryness is Paramount

 When it comes to sleeping bags, there is nothing that can wreak more havoc than moisture.
-First of all, if your bag becomes completely soaked for some reason, then it’s imperative that you dry it out as quickly as you can, preferably before you stow it in the car for the ride home.
+First of all, if your bag becomes completely soaked for some reason, then you must dry it out as quickly as you can, preferably before you stow it in the car for the ride home.

 Once your camping trip is over, you’ll probably want to wash it, too, especially if it was soiled with dirt or mud, as well as body sweat and oils, which can accumulate over time.
 You can machine-wash it, but you’ll want to use an industrial drier at a laundromat because domestic driers are often not big enough.
-The reason eliminating moisture is so critical is mostly due to the mold, mildew, and odors that can result if your bag is stored while containing any moisture at all.
-No matter what, it’s a good idea to hang-dry your bag outside for 8 to 12 hours, away from direct sunlight, or inside a climate-controlled space, if the outdoors is not ideal.
+Eliminating moisture is so critical is mostly due to the mold, mildew, and odors that can result if your bag is stored while containing any moisture.
+No matter what, it’s a good idea to hang-dry your bag outside for 8 to 12 hours, away from direct sunlight, or inside a climate-controlled space if the outdoors is not ideal.

 Ultimately, it’s not too complicated to properly store your sleeping bag.
 Just remember to dry it out completely, keep it loosely packed in a large, breathable sack, and store it in a space that is free of moisture and extreme temperatures.
 If you have a good-quality sleeping bag and follow those basic guidelines, you’ll be extremely grateful when you pull it out to sleep in your tent on your next exciting camping trip.

 How to clean a cast iron skillet while camping

 Many people bring a cast iron skillet with them while camping, and for good reason.
 However, do you know how to clean it when out at the camp site?

 One of the most common questions we get is about finding water when camping.
 As such, here are our thoughts on how to find fresh water when camping